Nonverbal communication: Left versus right-hemispheric processing

 This type of processing involves the neurophysiological approach to nonverbal communication.
 It explains that the right hemisphere processes nonverbal stimuli such as those involving spatial, pictorial, and gestalt tasks while the left hemisphere involves the verbal stimuli involving analytical and reasoning tasks.
-It is important to know the implications in processing the differences between verbal and nonverbal communication messages.
 It is possible that individuals may not use the correct hemisphere at appropriate times when it comes to interpreting a message or meaning.

 Clinical studies

 Principles

 From 1977 to 2004, the influence of disease and drugs on receptivity of nonverbal communication was studied by teams at three separate medical schools using a similar paradigm.
 Researchers at the University of Pittsburgh, Yale University and Ohio State University had subjects observe gamblers at a slot machine awaiting payoffs.
 The amount of this payoff was read by nonverbal transmission prior to reinforcement.
 This technique was developed by and the studies directed by psychologist Robert E. Miller and psychiatrist A. James Giannini.
 These groups reported diminished receptive ability in heroin addicts and phencyclidine abusers, contrasted with increased receptivity in cocaine addicts.
 Men with major depression manifested significantly decreased ability to read nonverbal cues when compared with euthymic men.

 In some subjects tested for ability to read nonverbal cues, intuitive paradigms were apparently employed while in others a cause and effect approach was used.
 Subjects in the former group answered quickly and before reinforcement occurred.
 They could not give a rationale for their particular responses.
 Subjects in the latter category delayed their response and could offer reasons for their choice.
 The level of accuracy between the two groups did not vary nor did handedness.

 Obese women and women with premenstrual syndrome were found to also possess diminished abilities to read these cues.
 In contradistinction, men with bipolar disorder possessed increased abilities.
 A woman with total paralysis of the nerves of facial expression was found unable to transmit or receive any nonverbal facial cues whatsoever.
-Because of the changes in levels of accuracy on the levels of nonverbal receptivity, the members of the research team hypothesized a biochemical site in the brain which was operative for reception of nonverbal cues.
-Because certain drugs enhanced ability while others diminished it, the neurotransmitters dopamine and endorphin were considered to be likely etiological candidate.
+Because of the changes in levels of accuracy on the levels of nonverbal receptivity, the members of the research team hypothesized a level of involvement of neurotransmitters when interpreting nonverbal cues.
+Users of certain drugs had an enhanced ability while users of other drugs had a diminished ability.
 Based on the available data, however, the primary cause and primary effect could not be sorted out on the basis of the paradigm employed.
+The authors also hypothesised that it is possible that, for example, cocaine abusers do so because their pre-existing abilities helped them to conceal their drug abuse.